raulsenaferreira/computer-science/README.md

 ## Becoming an OSS student

-To officially register for this course you must create a profile in our [students profile](https://github.com/open-source-society/computer-science-and-engineering/issues/109) issue.
+To officially register for this course you must create a profile in our [Perfil dos estudantes](https://github.com/raulsenaferreira/computer-science/issues/1) issue.

 > **"How can I do this?"**

-Comment in [this](https://github.com/open-source-society/computer-science-and-engineering/issues/109) issue  (please, do **not** open a new one) using the following template:
+Comment in [this](https://github.com/raulsenaferreira/computer-science/issues/1) issue  (please, do **not** open a new one) using the following template:

 ```
 - **Name**: YOUR NAME